ohioh/ohioh.de/README.md

 #The difference between PCF APPs and OHIOH:

 Progressive Web App:
 Two reasons for us to go an other way with the app then Pathcheck.
-On this point thousands thanks to PCF for the help
+On this point thousands thanks to PCF for the help.
+1.Expirience
+2. Core Features
+Service Worker, Background Sync, Web Push, Manifest ( install from browser as webpage )

 Versions:
 We try to use the newest version of the packagemanagers like npm, yarn or podfiles.